ossec/ossec-docs/docs/manual/installation.rst

 .. note::

-    If you want a step by step guide, you can use one of the many step by step install guids from `here`_
+    If you want a step by step guide, you can use one of the many step by step install guides from `here`_

 #.
 Download the lastest version and verify it's checksum.

     .. note::

-        on some systems, the command md5, sha1 or wget may not exist, so try md5sum, sha1sum or lynx respectively instead.
+        On some systems, the command md5, sha1 or wget may not exist, so try md5sum, sha1sum or lynx respectively instead.

     .. code-block:: console